"The poor you shall always have among you . . "

 East African Adult Literacy Supervisor

-Pastor with Jesus Explosion Ministries (JEMS) in Kenya.
-Has developed and taught the Training of Teachers in Literacy for over 20 years with Partners in Literacy Ministry.
+Pastor Malasi is a Church Planter and has developed and taught the Training of Teachers in Literacy for over 20 years with Partners in Literacy Ministry.

 Family home is in Bunyore in western Kenya.

 Coordinator for Karamojong Theology Students and Karamojo Region Evangelism

 A former street child in Kampala, raised by Kefa Sempangi, father of the Presbyterian Church in Uganda.
 Rev. Manang felt the call to return and bring the Gospel to his native tribe.
 After trying to kill him for preaching the Gospel they have now accepted him and many have come to know the LORD.

 Coordinator for Bugisu scholarship students in Mbale, Uganda